Zebiano/projeto_SG/README.md

 ```js
 papi.position.y = -20;
 ```
-As I said before, this doesn't move the camera up but moves the whole scene down, so it gives the ilusion the camera is higher up!
+As I said before, this doesn't move the camera up, but moves the whole scene down, so it gives the ilusion the camera is higher!

 **Fourth:** Lastly, you just need to add `papi` to the scene itself:
 ```js